sammyredo/azure-docs/articles/active-directory/conditional-access/best-practices.md

 When new policies are ready for your environment, deploy them in phases:

 1. Apply a policy to a small set of users and verify it behaves as expected.
-1. When you expand a policy to include more users.
+1. Expand the policy to include more users.
 Continue to exclude all administrators from the policy to ensure that they still have access and can update a policy if a change is required.
 1. Apply a policy to all users only if necessary.

 As a best practice, create a user account that is: